Car in Denmark

 Car insurance

-If you have a car, motorcycle or moped that is used on public roads, it is compulsory to take out liability insurance on the vehicle.
+If you have a car, motorcycle or moped that is used on public roads, you are required by law to take out liability insurance on the vehicle.
 This insurance covers you if, as the owner or user of a vehicle, you cause damage or injury to others.

-It is optional whether you wish to comprehensively insure your car for loss or damage in addition to the liability insurance.
-However, if you have borrowed money to buy the car or have bought it on instalments, the insurance company will usually require that the car is comprehensively insured.
-In principle, comprehensive insurance covers damage to the vehicle as well as theft.
+It is optional whether you wish to take out comprehensive insurance on your car for loss or damage, in addition to the liability insurance.
+However, if you have taken out a loan to buy the car or have bought it in instalments, the insurance company will usually require that the car is comprehensively insured.

 You can read more about insurance at borger.dk and at Forsikringsoplysningen.